 - Responsibilities: Everybody has some responsibilities towards others.
 You might have to do something for your children, parents, friends, colleagues, your community your boss or even the state.
 Even if it does not bring a high value to you personally, you should take this into account when making decisions.
 You do not want to let people down who trust in you.

-What are popular tools for prioritization?
+What are popular tools to prioritize tasks at work?

 The Eisenhower Matrix is a classic tool to set priorities.